pce-uw-jscript400/w3-mongo/readme.md

   ```
   Take a look [at this page](https://mongoosejs.com/docs/deprecations#findandmodify) to see how to fix it.
 Describe the changes that took place.

-* **Your Answer:**
+* **Your Answer:**  Mongoose's findOneAndUpdate() long pre-dates the MongoDB driver's findOneAndUpdate() function, so it uses the MongoDB driver's findAndModify() function instead.

 ---

-- [ ] Update the API so that you can successfully delete a record.
+- [X] Update the API so that you can successfully delete a record.
 Use the [Model.findOneAndDelete()](https://mongoosejs.com/docs/api.html#model_Model.findOneAndDelete) method.

 ---

-- [ ] A lot of information is being returned on each request.
+- [X] A lot of information is being returned on each request.
 Some of this information we may want to keep private.
 Using the [.select()](https://mongoosejs.com/docs/api.html#query_Query-select) method, return only the "_id", "title", "start_year", and "season_count" on all the above requests.

 * **Question:** At least one of these will throw an error.
 Which one?
 How can you get around this issue?

-* **Your Answer:**
+* **Your Answer:** If I use select, create doesn't have the select function.

 ---

-- [ ] Modify your `GET /api/series` route so that you can search through the content based off of query parameters.
+- [X] Modify your `GET /api/series` route so that you can search through the content based off of query parameters.
 For example, if your request was `GET /api/series?start_year=1997`, it would return all series that start in 1997.

 ---

-- [ ] At the moment, there is no validation set on creating any series.
+- [X] At the moment, there is no validation set on creating any series.
 Add validation so that each of the three fields are required in order to post to series.
 Handle any errors that arise with a status code 400 and a brief, standardized message.

 * **Question:** You may notice that you can add custom error messages to individual fields failing.
 Try adding these and take a look at the error message received.
 How can you make use of those specific messages for each field?

-* **Your Answer:**
+* **Your Answer:**  You can tell the consumer more about why their submission was rejected.

 ---

-- [ ] With Mongo, it is simple to create complex data structures.
+- [X] With Mongo, it is simple to create complex data structures.
 Add a `characters` field to your Series model that is an array of objects.
 Each object should have a `name` and `image_url`.
 Only the `name` field on the character should be required. _Note: Don't forget to change your select statements to include the `characters` field!_

 * **Question:** Take a look at the response from making a new series with a character.
 What field was created that you did not have to define?

-* **Your Answer:**
+* **Your Answer:** characters.id

 * **Question:** With the current routes that we have, how would you upate the name of a character in a series?

-* **Your Answer:**
+* **Your Answer:** "characters": {"name": "character name"}

 ---

-- [ ] While we can now update [subdocuments](https://mongoosejs.com/docs/subdocs.html), it is difficult to make changes that only relate to a single subdocument.
+- [X] While we can now update [subdocuments](https://mongoosejs.com/docs/subdocs.html), it is difficult to make changes that only relate to a single subdocument.
 To do so, we should make a new set of routes that relates to characters.
 Start by creating a `GET ALL` route for characters.
 The route will look something like the following and will return only the list of characters:
   ```
   GET /api/series/:seriesID/characters
   ```

 * **Question:** Where did you decide to put this route and why?

-* **Your Answer:**
+* **Your Answer:** After get /:id to keep the file organized.

 ---